The Aquanauts: Notable guest stars

-Dyan Cannon, Russ Conway, Donna Douglas, Peter Falk, Robert Knapp, Sam Levene, Audrey Meadows, Carroll O'Connor, Susan Oliver, Burt Reynolds, Sue Randall, Inger Stevens, Jane Withers, Keenan Wynn, James Coburn, Jim Davis, Larry Pennell and Ken Curtis, these two last actors, later of Ripcord fame.
+Dyan Cannon, Russ Conway, Donna Douglas, Peter Falk, Robert Knapp, Sam Levene, Audrey Meadows, Carroll O'Connor, Susan Oliver, Burt Reynolds, Sue Randall, Madame Spivy, Inger Stevens, Jane Withers, Keenan Wynn, James Coburn, Jim Davis, Larry Pennell and Ken Curtis, these two last actors, later of Ripcord fame.
 In the episode "The Double Adventure" Rue McClanahan makes a small appearance as a waitress in a diner.

 Production notes

 Produced by Ivan Tors for Ziv-United Artists and the rights to this series are currently held by MGM Television.

 Despite its short run, The Aquanauts was popular with the programmers at Buffalo TV station WNYP-TV, who at one point aired the series every day at the same time.
 Unfortunately, the station inadvertently played the same episode every day for two weeks until someone noticed.

 Episodes

 Merchandising

 The TV show was also adapted into a comic book by Dan Spiegle, distributed by Dell Comics as part of their 4-Color series #1197.

-A paperback novel was published dated February 1961 by Popular Library titled "The Aquanauts" by Daniel Bard and featuring Keith Larsen's character Drake Andrews.
+A paperback novel was published dated February 1961 by Popular Library titled The Aquanauts by Daniel Bard and featuring Keith Larsen's character Drake Andrews.
 It is listed on the cover as Popular Giant G516 with a cost of 35 cents.